msakr21/bitly-take-home/README.md

 <!-- Dependencies -->
 ### Dependencies

 Dependencies in Ruby are known as Gems.
-Only two dependencies were actually added/installed:
+Only three dependencies were actually added/installed:

 1) RSpec for testing
 2) Pry for debugging
+3) Simplecov for test coverage

 The dependencies are installed/controlled via the Gemfile, which for this program is as follows:
 ```